Will frontend development be automated?6 min read

 In Anima’s model, the focus is on automating the user interface.

 This is part of the code in charge of the style of the elements.
 Color, size, position, typeface (for textual elements), and so on.
 In web development, this is usually written in CSS code.

 This is the part of the code responsible for structure, hierarchy, and responsiveness.
 Usually described by a tree structure.

 In web development described with DOM using markup such as HTML or React JSX.

 One of the requirements for readable and maintainable frontend code is good naming.

 We deliberately focus on a very specific area of code.
 Leaving the business logic and network requests to the engineers.
 Focusing on a smaller problem means that we can improve the automation process.

 Why does it matter?

-By defining these levels, we set expectations for our customers.
-Front-end automation can mean many different things to different engineers.
-Today “code generation” means simple CSS generation for most.
-But for us here at Anima, code generation means much more.
+In defining these levels of automation, we set expectations for ourselves and our usersrs.
+Frontend automation can mean different things to different engineers, and for most “generated code” means simple CSS generation.
+Here at Anima, however, code generation means much more.

 By breaking down different levels of code automation (specifically code generation), we can clearly communicate every stage on our path to complete front-end automation.
 Join our journey to Level 5 and be a part of the revolution. 🚀